restlet/restlet.github.io/documentation/tutorials/2.5/overview.md

 ---
 The Restlet framework is composed of two main parts.
-First, there is the "[Restlet API]({{ site.data.javadoc.baseUrl }}{{ page.version }}/jse/api/index.html)", a neutral API supporting the concepts of REST and facilitating the handling of calls for both client-side and server-side applications.
+First, there is the "[Restlet API]({{ site.data.javadoc.baseUrl }}{{ page.version }}/jse/api/index.html)", a neutral API supporting the concepts of REST and HTTP and facilitating the handling of calls for both client-side and server-side applications.
 This API is backed by the Restlet Engine and both are now shipped in a single JAR ("org.restlet.jar").